awsdocs/amazon-dynamodb-developer-guide/doc_source/backuprestore_HowItWorks.md

 **Note**
  You can't overwrite an existing table during a restore operation\.

-The time it takes you to restore a table varies based on multiple factors\.
-The restore times are not always correlated directly to the size of the table\.
-For example, because of parallelization, restoring a 300 GB table could take the same amount of time as restoring a 3 GB table\.

-The following are some considerations for restore times:
+The time it takes to restore a table varies based on multiple factors, and is not necessarily correlated directly to the size of the table\.
+DynamoDB uses parallelization to efficiently accommodate workloads with imablanced write patterns and reduce restore times across tables of all sizes and data distributions\.
+Keep in mind the following considerations for restore times:
 + You restore backups to a new table\.
 It can take up to 20 minutes \(even if the table is empty\) to perform all the actions to create the new table and initiate the restore process\.
-+ For tables with even data distribution across your primary keys, the restore time is proportional to the largest single partition by item count and not the overall table size\.
-For the largest partitions with billions of items, a restore could take less than 10 hours\.
-+ If your source table contains data with significant skew, the time to restore might increase\.
-For example, if your table’s primary key is using the month of the year for partitioning, and all your data is from the month of December, you have skewed data\.
++ If your source table contains data with significant skew and includes secondary indexes, the time to restore might increase\.
+For example, if your secondary index’s key is using the month of the year for partitioning, and all your data is from the month of December, you have skewed data\.
+For faster restore times, you can restore your table without including secondary indexes\.

 To learn how to perform a restore, see [Restoring a DynamoDB Table from a Backup](Restore.Tutorial.md)\.